ClockGet/AutoCopy/README.md

 ## Explanation of Parameter in [TryGetExpression](/AutoCopyLib/TargetExpressionProviderBase.cs) method

-With AutoCopy<T1, T2>, assume T1 is the target type and T2 is the source type
+With AutoCopy<T1, T2>, assume T1 is the source type and T2 is the destination type

 | | Parameter Name | Description
 ---|---|---
-1 | name | source property name
+1 | name | destination property name
-2 | parameter | Expression of source property
+2 | parameter | Expression of source parameter Expression
-3 | destType | target tyoe
+3 | destType | destination type
 4 | exp | the final Expression
 5 | variable | variables
 6 | test | test Expression
 7 | ifTrue | Whether need to test or not; If the value is true, then only the test Expression executed return true can exp Expression will be called

 ## ChangeLog
 2017-12-05 Add a demo which show the DataRow class convert to entity class
+2017-12-12 Adjust the order of parameters in AutoCopy<,> and fixed the parameter type bug in Option.ResolveUsing
 ## Warning

 Since AutoCopy uses reflection at runtime to analysis the properties of classes by calling **Register** methods automatically, bugs may occur if the source code is obfuscated.